 3. Avidemux (Windows, macOS, Linux, BSD)

-Another video editor to split MKV videos is Avidemux.
-It’s a free and open-source video editor designed for video cutting, filtering and transcoding.
-It supports a wide range of container formats including MKV, AVI, MP4, MPG, TS, WEBM, FLV, MP3 and many more.
+Avidemux is a free and open-source video editor designed for video cutting, filtering, and transcoding.
+It also serves as an MKV splitter strong for creating instant, high-quality cuts.
+The software also supports AVI, MP4, MPG, TS, WEBM, FLV, and other video file types.

 Here’s a step-by-step guide on how to split MKV file with Avidemux.